givingjar/blog.givingjar.org/_posts/2016-11-09-charity-spotlight-greater-lansing-food-bank.md

 description: >
   Greater Lansing Food Bank is ending hunger in Lansing and surrounding communities by making food accessible to those in need.
-Strong local relationships, experience, and a penchant for efficiency make them a perfect hub to effectively distribute food to residents suffering from hunger.
+Strong local relationships, experience, and a penchant for efficiency make them them perfect hub to distribute food to those suffering from hunger or food insecurity.
 ---

 [Greater Lansing Food Bank][1] is ending hunger in Lansing and surrounding communities by making food accessible to those in need.
-Strong local relationships, experience, and a penchant for efficiency make them a perfect hub to effectively distribute food to residents suffering from hunger.
+Strong local relationships, experience, and a penchant for efficiency make them them perfect hub to distribute food to those suffering from hunger or food insecurity.

 In this charity spotlight, I spoke with the Marketing and Communications Coordinator of Greater Lansing Food Bank, Justin Rumenapp.